lowtouch-ai/clipfoundry/README.md

 ---

-## 🛠️ Under the HoodClipFoundry runs as a self-contained appliance on your infrastructure, ensuring privacy and control.
+## 🛠️ Under the Hood ClipFoundry runs as a self-contained appliance on your infrastructure, ensuring privacy and control.

 * **Orchestrator:** Apache Airflow manages the complex workflows (Inbox Monitor, VideoGen DAG).
 * **Scripting Brain:** Google Gemini (LLM) handles intent classification, research, and scriptwriting.